-To consider the potential impact of climate risks, we have modelled how the Scheme would be expected to perform under different climate change scenarios.
+To consider the potential impact of climate risks, in the previous Scheme year we modelled how the Scheme would be expected to perform under different climate change scenarios.
+We have not refreshed the scenario analysis that was presented in last year's report as there has been no material change to the Scheme's investment strategy since this was carried out.

-The Scheme has a low risk, well diversified investment strategy and aims to hedge 95% of its interest rate and inflation risk.
+The Scheme continues to have a low risk. well diversified investment strategy and aims to hedge 95% of its interest rate and inflation risk.
 This strategy provides a reasonable degree of protection against the potential impacts of climate change.